-Back in 2017, I wrote a series of articles about using Helm for Continuous Delivery.
+Back in 2017, I wrote a series of articles about using Helm for Continuous Deployment.
 One year later, I want to look back on some things I wrote and offer some alternative solutions.
 The most interesting thing is about the article CD with Helm part 2: Dockerize the build plan.

 This is the approach I had used back then: